DanielZo0/Payslip_Extract/README.md

    ```sh
    pip install -r requirements.txt
    ```
-3. Place your payslip PDF files in the project root directory.
+3. Place your payslip PDF files in the `input/` folder (or any subfolder).

 ## Usage
 Run the extractor script: